practice problem 1

 - How are atmospheric carbon dioxide concentration and temperature anomaly related?

-- What does our linear regression analysis predict given current carbon dioxide levels?
+What does our linear regression analysis predict given current carbon dioxide levels of about 400 ppm?

 Correlation is not causation, however.
 Graphs like those used in this problem cannot tell us whether carbon dioxide affects temperature, temperature affects carbon dioxide, or some third factor is affecting both.
 We need a theoretical model that describes which way the cause and effect work.
 That model is described in more detail in the section of this book that deals with heat transfer by radiation.

 Atmospheric carbon dioxide levels have increased steadily over the past 100 to 150 years.
 This is due to the burning of coal, petroleum, and natural gas as well as deforestation and other changes in land use associated with the Industrial Revolution.
 During this same time period, average global temperatures have been generally increasing and there is no reason to believe that this trend will quit anytime soon.
-Climate models all show that as long as CO2 concentrations stay somewhere around their turn of the Twenty-first Century levels, global temperatures will continue to increase for the next 100 years.
+Climate models all show that as long as CO2concentrations stay somewhere around their turn of the 21st century levels, global temperatures will continue to increase for the next 100 years.
 This conclusion is based on solid scientific reasoning and is regarded by nearly all climate scientists as valid.
 The scientific questions that remain unanswered are: how can we increase the precision and reliability of our global climate predictions and what effect will the inevitable changes have on life as we know it?
-The question of what is to be done about all of this is left to the people to answer.
+The question of what is to be done about this is is a political, not scientific, question.

 practice problem 4